Tile artisans install spanish tile address numbers | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Spanish Address Tiles: Planning your tile installation

-This series of photos show the sequence of steps these Modern Masters took to accomplish embedding Spanish tiles at the front door after the exterior stucco was already complete.
+This series of photos show the sequence of steps these Artisans took to accomplish embedding Spanish house number tiles after the exterior stucco was already complete.

 BEFORE Photo: The Artisans hold up the loose tiles in a design configuration I thought the client might like.
 I snapped a photo and texted it over.
 Within a minute or two we had her approval and were on to the next step.